D\'{e}vissage for Waldhausen K-theory: Admissible Waldhausen Pairs

 where $\pi_i$ denotes the projection onto the $i$-th factor.
 Using the Additivity Theorem (Theorem \ref{addit-thm-2}), it can be shown that the induced diagram in $K$-theory

 commutes up to a preferred homotopy.
 Thus, we may obtain also in this way a map as $n \to \infty$:

-We do not know if the diagram analogous to \eqref{j_n-maps} but where the vertical maps are the retraction maps $K(q^w_n)$ is also homotopy commutative -- this is related to the admissibility assumption. \end{remark}
+We do not know if the corresponding diagram to \eqref{j_n-maps} where the vertical maps are replaced by the retraction maps $K(q^w_n)$ is also homotopy commutative -- this is indeed related to the admissibility assumption. \end{remark}

-We do not know if every good Waldhausen pair $(\C, \A)$ is admissible.
+We do not know an example of a good Waldhausen pair $(\C, \A)$ which is not admissible.
+It is likely that the examples studied by Antieau--Barthel--Gepner \cite{ABG} in connection with Rognes' question are such examples (see \cite[Section 6]{ABG}).
 In the following sections, we will show several classes of examples where the admissibility assumption is satisfied, using arguments specific to each case.
+It would be interesting to identify further sufficient homotopical conditions on $(\C, \A)$ which are easy to verify and ensure that $(\C, \A)$ is admissible.